Azure/azureml-examples/CONTRIBUTING.md

 - Exploratory Data Analysis (EDA) and Exploratory Data Science (EDS)
 - iterative experimentation with cloud tracking

-Anything else should likely be a regular example.
+Anything else should likely be a workflow.

 #### Workflows